The Story of the Pebble

 Red Limestone become particularly popular from the 1850s and used as a decorative stone.
 The best local example of use of the stone is the 1798 memorial “The Pikeman” located in Denny Street in Tralee town.
 The central portion of the monument and the columns flanking the inscribed plaques are made of the “red marble”.

 Just a note of explanation here.
-The stone is referred as limestone one time and the other as “marble”.
+This stone is sometimes referred as limestone or as “marble”.
 In geological term this is not a true marble.
 The name "marble" is used in a different way in the dimension stone trade.
 Any crystalline carbonate rock that has an ability to accept a polish is called "marble".

 Black Rock, Banna Beach – red limestone exposed at low tide